 The air in your Pasadena home contains particles such as mold spores, animal dander, bacteria and viruses, all of which can aggravate asthma and allergy symptoms and cause a number of respiratory problems later on.
-Your first defense against poor opens in a new windowindoor air quality is your HVAC filter, which you should inspect monthly and replace when dirty.
+Your first defense against poor indoor air quality indoor air pollutants is your HVAC filter, which you should inspect monthly and replace when dirty.
 Your filter also ensures optimum air flow and prevents dust from entering and damaging your system.

 Choosing the Right Air Filter

 The Minimum Efficiency Reporting Value, or MERV, is a standard measure of the ability of an air filter to trap a certain percentage of various sizes of particles.
 The higher the MERV rating, the better the filter at trapping more, smaller particles.

 A rating of 1-4 on the MERV scale indicates a low-quality filter that traps less than 20 percent of particles larger than 10 microns, including dust mites and pollen.
 These are generally inexpensive, flat filters that do little to improve your air quality.

 A rating of 5-8 indicates a medium-quality filter, trapping up to 35 percent of particles as small as 3 microns, including mold spores and hair spray.
 These filters are pleated to provide more area for trapping particles and are sufficient for most residential needs.